python/cpython/Doc/library/sqlite3.rst

    ('movie',)

-As expected, the query shows the table has been created, as it returns a :class:`tuple`: containing the name of the table.
+As expected, the query shows the table has been created, as it returns a :class:`tuple`: containing the table's name.
 As an exercise, try querying ``sqlite_master`` for a non-existent table ``abc``::